 The issue with being on Mint Mobile is that you wont get network priority over a T-Mobile customer, who pays more.
 The result is you may find your speeds are limited when it comes to data, or you're thrown off the network entirely, during busy periods in congested areas.

-For speed, the T-Mobile network is one of the fastest with consistently high download speeds of around 21Mbps.
+For speed, the T-Mobile network is one of the fastest with 82.35 Mbps download speeds registered in the first quarter of 2021.

 If you don't want the commitment of a contract wireless provider then the prepaid options from Mint Mobile are ideal.
 You save money by opting for longer periods of use but since you pay upfront you don't need to worry about contracts or monthly payments.